-- Step 34 If you are installing ISC for High Availability, see the "Installing the Data Service for High Availability" section on page 2-20.
-Then, proceed to Step 36. - Step 35 If you want to set up secure web access by using HTTPS, see the "Configuring HTTPS" section on page 2-21.
-Then, proceed to Step 36. - Step 36 If you are logging in for the first time, proceed to the "Logging In for the First Time" section on page 2-21."
-Then proceed to Step 37. - Step 37 If you want to remotely install or uninstall the Processing Server, Collection Server, or Interface Server, proceed to the "Remotely Installing" section on page 2-23.
+Step 36 Verify that ISC is properly installed, as follows: a.
+Source the ISC environment file in the \$ISC_HOME directory: If sh or ksh shell: . \$ISC_HOME/bin/vpnenv.sh If csh shell: source \$ISC_HOME/bin/vpnenv.csh b.
+Before logging in, repeat the following command until all servers are in the started mode.
+If any server is reported as disabled , ISC is not installed or configured correctly: wdclient status For more information about WatchDog commands, see Cisco IP Solution Center Infrastructure Reference , 4.0.
+Step 37 If you want to set up secure web access by using HTTPS, see the "Configuring HTTPS" section on page 2-21.
 Then, proceed to Step 38.

-Step 38 Before you can use any of the licensed services, proceed to the "Installing License Keys" section on page 2-24.
+Step 38 If you are logging in for the first time, proceed to the "Logging In for the First Time" section on page 2-21."
 Then, proceed to Step 39.
-Step 39 If you have a VPNSC 1.x or 2.x repository, you must migrate your repository to have access to it, as explained in the "Migrating VPNSC 1.x or 2.x Repository to ISC 3.2" section on page 2-25."
-If you have an ISC 3.1 or ISC 3.1 plus patches repository, you must upgrade your repository to have access to it, as explained in the "Upgrading ISC 3.1 or ISC 3.1 Plus Patches Repository to ISC 3.2" section on page 2-28. $\triangle$ Caution There is no identified and supported way to upgrade from ISC 3.0 to ISC 3.2.
-To upgrade from ISC 3.0 to ISC 3.2, you must contact ISC Marketing, e-mail: isc-mktg@cisco.com.
+Step 39 If you want to remotely install or uninstall the Processing Server , Collection Server , or Interface Server , proceed to the "Remote Installing and Uninstalling of Processing Server, Collection Server, or Interface Server from GUI" section on page 2-22.
 Then, proceed to Step 40.
-Step 40 For instructions to backup and restore an ISC repository or create a standby system, proceed to Appendix C, "Back Up and Restore of ISC Repository and Standby System."
+Step 40 Before you can use any of the licensed services, proceed to the "Installing License Keys" section on page 2-24.
 Then, proceed to Step 41.
-Step 41 If you want to eventually use the Inventory Manager or the Topology Tool, your client machine must be set up properly.
-Proceed to the "Launching Inventory Manager and Topology Tool" section on page 2-3 This section explains what occurs and leads you to the launching explanations in Cisco IP Solution Center Integrated VPN Management Suite Infrastructure Reference, 3.2 or Cisco IP Solution Center Security Management Suite Infrastructure Reference, 3.2 .
+Note To enable Traffic Engineering Management (TEM), you need to install a permanent license file.
+You need to replace the <install_directory></install_directory> /thirdparty/parc/installed/data/system.properties file with the <distribution_directory></distribution_directory> /permLic_system.properties file.
+For example: cp permLic_system.properties <install_directory></install_directory> /thirdparty/parc/installed/data/ system.properties system.properties file.
+Step 41 If you have a VPNSC 1.x or 2.x repository, you must migrate your repository to have access to it, as explained in the "Migrating VPNSC 1.x or 2.x Repository to ISC 4.0" section on page 2-24."
+If you have an ISC 3.1 repository or ISC 3.2, you must upgrade your repository to have access to it, as explained in the "Upgrading ISC 3.1 Repository to ISC 4.0" section on page 2-25 or the "Upgrading ISC 3.2 Repository to ISC 4.0" section on page 2-27, respectively. $\underline{\Lambda}$ Caution There is no identified and supported way to upgrade from ISC 3.0 to ISC 4.0.
+To upgrade from ISC 3.0 to ISC 4.0, you must contact ISC Marketing, e-mail: isc-mktg@cisco.com.
 Then, proceed to Step 42.
-To uninstall ISC, proceed to the "Uninstalling ISC" section on page 2-30.

-To determine if servers are installed correctly, use the WatchDog commands explained in Cisco IP Solution Center Integrated VPN Management Suite Infrastructure Reference, 3.2 or Cisco IP Solution Center Security Management Suite Infrastructure Reference, 3.2.
+Step 42 If you want to eventually use the Inventory Manager or the Topology Tool, your client machine must be set up properly.
+Proceed to the "Launching Inventory Manager and Topology Tool" section on page 2-29.
+This section explains what occurs and leads you to the launching explanations in Cisco IP Solution Center Infrastructure Reference , 4.0.
+Then, proceed to Step 43.
+Step 43 To uninstall ISC, proceed to the "Uninstalling ISC" section on page 2-29.
+Note To determine if servers are installed correctly, use the WatchDog commands explained in Cisco IP Solution Center Infrastructure Reference, 4.0.